Torsten Billman: Early years

-The father, Frans Ludwig Billman (1862–1930), was born in Berg' parish near Billingen.
-Here Torsten Billman's grandfather had worn himself out in the hell of a crofter's holding.
+His father, Frans Ludwig Billman (1862–1930), was born in Berg' parish near Billingen.
+Here,Torsten Billman's grandfather had worn himself out in the hell of a crofter's holding.
 Torsten's mother Maria (1870–1953), born Hultgren, came from Skövde.
 Both parents had grown up under very poor conditions in Västergötland.
 Frans Billman's great talent for tailoring allowed him, despite only 14 days of elementary school, go to Copenhagen and London to train himself to become a fine tailor.
 In the 1890s Frans and Maria moved to workingclass suburb Haga, Gothenburg.
-1909 they moved, with their three-year-old daughter Ingegerd (b.
+In 1909 they moved, with their three-year-old daughter Ingegerd (b.
 1906), to Kullavik (south of Gothenburg).
 In Kullavik Frans Billman opened his own tailor shop.
 Frans wished that Torsten also should become a tailor; so Torsten's artistic interest lay dormant after he finished school in 1924.
 Torsten also understood that the father got fewer and fewer customers, as more and more hand-tailors in the mid-1920s were knocked out by the expanding clothing industry.
-So for good reasons Torsten had no desire to become a tailor - he longed out, away!
+Torsten had no desire to become a tailor.
 What he looked for was both freedom and contact with human beings, work communion.

 Years at sea

 Billman was 17 years old when he in Stockholm, 1926, signed on SS Valencia; a cargo-boat plying the Mediterranean.
 He first worked as a deckhand; too young to sign up for a job in the engine department (under 18 years old).
 In 1927 he became a coal trimmer.
 His artistic awakening was on SS Nippon, in 1928, a bigger long-distance runner plying the Far East.
 With white school chalk he drew caricatures of his fellow seamen and officers on the soot-blackened walls and bulkheads of the stokehole.
 Drawings that evoked encouragement from the men in the forecastle and also from the officers.
 "That ship put my slumbering pictoral talent in motion.
-I documented and I stored images - this I understood afterwards", Billman recalls.
+I documented and I stored images – this I understood afterwards", Billman recalls.
 After the next ship SS Nordic, early in 1929, he told his sister, Ingegerd, that he wanted to become an artist.
-He worked on five different merchant ships 1926-1929 and 1932 as a deckhand (1926–27), coal trimmer and stoker.
+He worked on five different merchant ships 1926–1929 and 1932 as a deckhand (1926–27), coal trimmer and stoker.